-Golden Hind in Marylebone has been serving fish and chips for over 100 years.
+Golden Hind in Marylebone (73 Marylebone Lane, W1U 2PN) has been serving fish and chips for over 100 years.
 You can't make a reservation so there is always a line of diners waiting along the street outside (as there is also at Le Relais de Venise l'Entrecote on the opposite side).

 Golden Hind was opened in 1914 by an Italian family and they tell us there have been just five owners since then.
 The current owner, Mr. Christou, took over the business in 2002 and has Greek staff working with him.

-At dinner, there was no takeaway option nor any small fish choices but I understand these are both available at lunchtime.
-There isn't a children's menu either but my daughter did well getting through a regular size cod.
+At dinner, there was no takeaway option nor any small fish choices but we understand these are both available at lunchtime.
+There isn't a children's menu either but kids might do well getting through a regular size cod.

-We found our meals to be very filling and enjoyable, although I was surprised chips were not included in the price of the fish (who orders just fish at a fish and chips restaurant?)
-Our bill was, therefore, a little more than I expected but the food is good and this place has a positive reputation for a reason.
+We found our meals to be very filling and enjoyable, although we were surprised chips were not included in the price of the fish (who orders just fish at a fish and chips restaurant?)
+Our bill was, therefore, a little more than expected, but the food is good and this place has a positive reputation for a reason.

-Service wasn't great and it took a long time to pay the bill.
-By that time a couple had already been led to our table and were waiting for us to leave; literally standing behind my chair while I tapped my PIN number into the card payment machine.
-And then a side door was opened and I've never felt more encouraged to leave before.
-I can't imagine many diners feel like adding a service tip when this happens and I'm told I'm not the only way who thinks the service could improve.
+Service wasn't great, and it took a long time to pay the bill.
+By that time, a couple had already been led to our table and were waiting for us to leave.
+And then a side door was opened and we've never felt more encouraged to leave before.
+Can't imagine many diners feel like adding a service tip when this happens and we're not the only ones who think the service could improve.

-But my thoughts will not stop the tourists from flocking here as it is in every guidebook.
 Golden Hind is considered a cultural institution by many but it really lacks the charm you may hope for.
-But the food is great so if you can overlook the rough and readiness of the service then it is worth a visit.
+But the food is great, so if you can overlook the rough and readiness of the service, then it is worth a visit.